Jean Pierre Archimbaud: Melgar

 Archimbaud signed for Melgar for 2022.
 On 12 March, he scored the only goal of a home win over Alianza.
 He scored his first continental goal on 3 May, an added-time strike to give his ten-man side a 2–1 win away to River Plate Montevideo in the Copa Sudamericana group stage.
 His team won the Apertura title for winning the first half of the season, eventually finishing the entire campaign as runners-up to Alianza.

 Archimbaud signed a new contract in December 2023 for a third year at the club from Arequipa, in which he scored a career-best 12 goals.

 Return to Alianza

 On 3 December 2024, over a decade after leaving Alianza, Archimbaud returned there on the expiration of his Melgar contract.
 He signed a two-year deal with the option of a third.

 International career

-In late August 2024, following his 30th birthday, Archimbaud had his first call-up to the Peru national football team, for 2026 FIFA World Cup qualifiers against neighbours Colombia and Ecuador.
-He made his debut on 6 September against the former at the National Stadium of Peru, playing the final 8 minutes.
+In late August 2024, following his 30th birthday, Archimbaud had his first call-up to the Peru national team, for 2026 FIFA World Cup qualifiers against neighbours Colombia and Ecuador.
+He made his debut on 6 September against the former at the National Stadium of Peru, playing the final eight minutes.